 Many Catholics did not grow up with the Jesse Tree Devotional during Advent.
-This year, the parish would like to introduce it not only to the Masses but into each home in the parish.
+This year, the parish would like to introduce it not only at Masses but also into each home in the parish.
 From the stump of Jesse comes a bud and a sign of new life.
-In the “stump” of the pandemic and the situations in the Church today, we pray that God will bring aobut new life in the areas that are "dead".
+In the “stump” of the pandemic and the situations in the Church today, we pray that God will bring about new life in the areas that are "dead".

 What is a Jesse Tree?